dupski/koa-json-log/README.md

 # koa-json-log

-This is a simple [Koa](http://koajs.com/) middleware that outputs HTTP Requests and Responses as JSON.
+This is a simple [Koa](http://koajs.com/) middleware that outputs HTTP requests and response codes as JSON data.
+During development these are shown in a human-readable format.

 ## Features